 Prior to this offering, there has been no public market for the ADSs or our Class A ordinary shares.
-It is currently estimated that the initial public offering price per ADS will be between \$9.00 and \$11.00.
-We have applied to list the ADSs on the NASDAQ Global Market under the symbol "LX."
+We have been approved to list the ADSs on the NASDAQ Global Market under the symbol "LX."

 We are an "emerging growth company" under applicable U.S. federal securities laws and are eligible for reduced public company reporting requirements.